Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Conclusions

 \section{Conclusions}

 We have found that the new EPOS.LHC-R hadronic model has important implications for the the UHECR scenarios, in particular for that in which the Centaurus~A radiogalaxy is the main contributor to the CRs observed above the ankle.
 This new hadronic model leads to a heavier inferred composition, which in the scenario considered here can be achieved by means of a reduced value of the source cutoff rigidities.
 Now the suppression of the spectrum present around 50~EeV is mostly due to Si and Fe nuclei, rather than being due to the CNO component as was the case with previous hadronic models.
 In turn, the CNO component is now mainly responsible for the instep spectral feature.
-The smaller rigidities associated with the heavier inferred composition also affect the arrival directions, and one can naturally reproduce the main features of the observed dipolar distribution with reasonable assumptions on the emission history of the source and adopting EGMF strengths of few tens of nG.
-Also more localized anisotropies appear near the Centaurus~A direction due to the highest rigidity particles observed.
-Hence, the accuracy to which the observations can be accounted for has improved with this new hadronic model, and the main features of the measurements can be better understood within this scenario.
+The smaller rigidities associated with the heavier inferred composition also affect the arrival directions, and one can naturally reproduce the main features of the observed dipolar distribution with reasonable assumptions on the emission history of the source and adopting EGMF strengths of a few tens of nG.
+In addition, more localized anisotropies appear near the Centaurus~A direction due to the highest rigidity particles observed.
+The suppression of the He nuclei from the source above the ankle energy implies that the localized anisotropies due to He nuclei in the 10 to 20 EeV range, analogous to those observed above 30~EeV due to the CNO group elements, should be expected to be suppressed.
+The accuracy with which the observations can be accounted for has improved significantly with this new hadronic model, and the main features of the measurements can be better understood within this scenario.